Best mattress for a guest room 2025 − 6 tested options for every sleep style

 Founded upon Dunlop latex for durability, filled with Talalay latex for breathability, and topped with organic wool and cotton for a bit of plush comfort, the Earthfoam Organic Mattress supports all sleep styles.
 I'd especially recommend it for hot sleepers and anyone who appreciates a softer surface.

 The Earthfoam Organic Mattress comes in two comfort levels: Medium and Firm.
-Our expert tester, Alex, went for the former but wishes she'd gone with the latter for enhanced support.
+Our expert tester, Alex Frost, went for the former but wishes she'd gone with the latter for enhanced support.
+'This mattress is a true medium,' she says.
+'If you're looking for sturdy spinal support, I recommend you switch to the Firmer feel.'

 Like any latex mattress, the Earthfoam Organic Mattress feels springy and responsive.
-That means it molds well to the shape of your body but it doesn't bode well for motion isolation.
+That makes it easier to get into and out of bed, and it helps with body contouring, but it doesn't bode well for motion isolation.
 Alex found that she could feel it whenever her husband rolled over beside her in bed.
-Still, for a $999 price tag, I'd forgive a lot of things.
+Still, for a $999 price tag, she's inclined to forgive this fault.

 Earthfoam Organic Mattress | $999.00 at Earthfoam